 FAS produces several symptoms in children and in adults.
 The harm done to a baby’s development can last throughout their entire life.
 While there are some treatment options for people with from FAS, prevention is the best way to ensure that your child doesn’t suffer.
-That’s one of the reasons why it’s so important to spot signs of alcoholism early on, as women who become addicted to alcohol have a much greater risk of a baby with FAS.
+That’s one of the reasons why it’s so important to spot signs of alcoholism early on and receive treatment for alcohol abuse, as women who become addicted to alcohol have a much greater risk of a baby with FAS.

 FAS in Babies

 While FAS produces a host of problems, the most obvious effects of FAS in babies are physical development issues.
 Babies with FAS can develop distinctive facial features.
 These include a very thin upper lip, small eyes, or an upturned nose.
 Also, FAS can cause slow physical growth both before and after birth.
 FAS also results in deformed limbs, joints, and fingers.
 Furthermore, babies with FAS are more likely to have heart, kidney, and bone defects.
 They can develop vision and hearing problems and issues with head and brain development.
 As a result, these babies face a difficult path through life.